msab05/Disabling-Windows-Copilot/README.md

   ![image](https://github.com/msab05/Disabling-Windows-Copilot/assets/61631832/53be7b05-af24-4fbc-8393-776732e29406)

 > [!TIP]
 > If you don't see this GPO, import the latest ADMX files.
-The process for importing Windows 10/11 ADMX files outlined here: https://www.prajwaldesai.com/download-windows-11-administrative-templates/
+The process for importing Windows 10/11 ADMX files outlined [here.](https://www.prajwaldesai.com/download-windows-11-administrative-templates/)